Bigger items in your home that do not fit into your bin

 You can take some of these items to your local tip at Redfield Road, Lenton

 These items damage our machinery

-This service is for large items of household waste that either do not fit in the bin (e.g. furniture) or cannot be put out for your normal bin collection (e.g. a television)
+This service is for large items of household waste that either do not fit in the bin (e.g. furniture) or cannot be put out for your regular bin collection (e.g. a television)

-If the waste was made by a business, it must not be disposed of through this service
+If a business made the waste, it must not be disposed of through this service.

 Smaller items of household waste, recycling and garden waste can be disposed of in your usual bin collections